WHO WE ARE

 Our Worst Nightmare

 On June 2014, one of our students confided to the school nurse that our community liaison male staff member had sexually assaulted her.
-Upon hearing that news, the nurse informed the school administration staff who contacted Liberian police and the suspect was arrested two days later.
+Once senior management learned of the horrific news, Liberian police were contacted and the suspect was arrested two days later.
 His trial began in September 2015, with a case being brought by the Government of Liberia.
 Our response gave other girls who claimed abuse the trust to come forward.
 In cooperation with their parents and the Ministry of Gender, Children & Social Protection, we pay for housing, a full-time social worker, and schooling for the girls in a safe house, with its location only known to select personnel.
 After a mistrial in 2016, the defendant passed away from an undisclosed illness.
 The girls involved remain in the safe house until such time as its deemed safe for them to return home.
 They are thriving.

 Actions Taken to Ensure Safety